 Snatching Credentials with Mitm6

 Using mitm6 is relatively simple, although it has quite a few options.
-For the most part to get it running, you can just simply run it using the following syntax: mitm6 -i <interface>.
+For the most part to get it running, you can just run it using the following syntax: mitm6 -i <interface>.
 Here's an expected output from running this:

 [root:kali:~]# mitm6 -i eth1